What Makes a PDE AFO Unique?

 How an AFO PDE Works

-Within the AFO PDE, there’s a housing that gets laminated into both the custom-made ankle and foot shell and into the calf shell.
+Within the AFO PDE, there’s a housing that is laminated into both the custom-made ankle and foot shell and into the calf shell.
 That housing is attached using screws, it can be removed and replaced with an alternative strut.

 The strut comes in three different lengths: 20 centimeters, 25 centimeters, and 30 centimeters.
 The width is typically around two centimeters, and different options are available that provide varying flexibility.